gamallo/CrossLingual/README.md

 * Perl and Bash interperters

 ## Description
-This system takes as entry two plain text files in two languages (non-parallel corpora) and a bilingual dictionary, and gives a cross-lingual model based on syntactic dependencies.
+This system takes as entry two plain text files in two languages (non-parallel corpora) and a small bilingual dictionary with 5k entries, so as to build a cross-lingual model based on syntactic dependencies.
 The dependency-based model is transparent, is stored in the folder `freq`, and is evaluated using a test dictionary.
+The model can be used to induce new bilingual pairs.
 Notice that the syntactic parser can take more than 24 hours in large documents (1G or more).
 Syntactic parsing is carried out with [Linguakit](https://github.com/citiususc/linguakit).
-A simple version of Linguakit, just including PoS tagging and parsing for English and Spanish, is also included in this repository.
-If you wish install the full tool, go to its own [github repository](https://github.com/citiususc/linguakit).
+A simple version of Linguakit, just including PoS tagging and parsing for English, Spanish, Portuguese and Galician is also included in this repository.
+If you wish to install the full tool, go to its own [github repository](https://github.com/citiususc/linguakit).

 ## How to use
 ### Build a new model